fiseni/NuSeal/README.md

 The default behavior of NuSeal is as follows.

-- The `YourPackageId.props` and `YourPackageId.targets` are generated in the build output path.
+- The `YourPackageId.props` and `YourPackageId.targets` assets are generated in the build output path.
-- The generated assets are packed into your NuGet package under the `build` folder.
+- The generated assets are packed into the NuGet package under the `build` folder.
-- License validation is executed for direct consumers of your package during their build process.
+- License validation is executed for direct consumers of the protected package during their build process.
 - If no license is found, the build fails with an error.
 - The license is validated against the following criteria:
   - The license has valid lifetime